 Dubbed the “widow maker,” coronary occlusion occurs when the main coronary artery becomes partially or completely blocked, often resulting in a massive heart attack that is most often fatal.

-Other types of common problems regarding coronary arteries include:
+Other common problems regarding coronary arteries include: